 6) This next tip, is a low cost marketing idea if it helps you with the previous two ideas.
 Take a customer out to lunch.
 Now is the time to ask a reliable customer out to lunch.
 Touch base with them to see how your company is solving problems and meeting their needs.

 7) Well here is the cost, though still a low cost marketing idea if you follow these guidelines.
 Establish an annual marketing budget.
-A good rule-of-thumb estimate for your low cost marketing ideasmarketing budget is 3% to 5% of annual sales.
+A good rule-of-thumb estimate for your marketing budget is 3% to 5% of annual sales.
 Retail businesses need to budget 7% to 10% of annual sales for their marketing budgets.
 Your budget should include a breakdown of all marketing costs including printing, social media, website maintenance and advertising placement.

 8) Here is a very low cost marketing idea, but arguably the most important you can consider.
 Be positive in your outlook.
 It’s important to feel good about yourself and enjoy what you do for a living.
 If you have a positive attitude about your job, you will succeed by transferring that enthusiasm to other employees, customers and prospects.

-low cost marketing ideas9) *****A low cost marketing idea should always look at social media.
+9) *****A low cost marketing idea should always look at social media.
 Pinterest is one of the newest and most effective parts of a social media exposure program.
 You can find out more in these 3 articles:7 Free Pinterest Tools; Things to get You Noticed!

 10) *****Low cost marketing idea #10 is to establish and maintain a good active Twitter account.
 To learn more about Twitter and how to make it effective for your small